Ages 35-40, First Years Overseas

 Demand for office and apartment & condominium prices had skyrocketed during the initial boom, resulting in a lot of property investors becoming extremely rich in a short period of time.
 Suddenly, legions of property investors flocked in.

-The problem is that there was overbuilding.
+The problem is that there was too much new building in response to the boom.
 Suddenly, a seller's market became a buyer's market.
 The glut was tremendous.
-Property companies suddenly could not get anywhere near the prices they expected, and there was vast amounts of unsold and unrented space.
+Property companies suddenly could not get anywhere near the prices they expected, and there were vast amounts of unsold and unrented space.
 The property developers couldn't pay back loans.

 Trouble started to show in early 1997, when many big companies stopped paying their bills.
-These included some of my customers not paying me.
+These included some of my customers not paying me, and consulting work started to slow down.
 Then banks and savings & loans started to collapse.
 The domino effect spread from Thailand all over Asia, including the second largest bank in Japan.

-In July 1997, the government was forced to float the Thai currency, the baht, and it instantly plummeted.
+From 1994 to 1997, the Thai government had a lot of control over the money exchange rate between Thai baht, US dollars, and other currencies.
+However, in July 1997, the government was forced to float the Thai baht, and it instantly plummeted.
 At the same time, emergency laws had been passed forbidding cash transfers out of Thailand which did not meet strict standards.
 The whole banking system and economy seemed on the brink of a catastrophic collapse.

 In a short time, everyone's savings in Thailand banks dropped to less than half their value in US dollars simply by the devaluation of the Thai baht.
 They still had their full value in Thailand, but the Thai baht wasn't worth much if it was moved outside Thailand and converted into US dollars.
 (Of course, Thailand became a great place for tourists coming here who would get far more for their dollar!)